Toflamus/Toflamus.github.io/_posts/2024-04-26-equivalent-circuit-of-batteries.md

 ---

 This blog is a summary of the problems and concerns one may encounter when consider the battery system.
-Detailed formulas are not included just a general description.
+Detailed but not essential formulas are not included.
+This blog is just a general description.

 ## Open circuit voltage(OCV) and State of Charge(SOC) dependence <d-cite key="BMS_vol1"></d-cite>